farcasterxyz/hub-monorepo/packages/js/README.md

 const rpcUrl = '<rpc-url>';
 const client = new Client(rpcUrl);

+const privateKey = ed.utils.randomPrivateKey();
+const privateKeyHex = ed.utils.bytesToHex(privateKey);
+console.log(privateKeyHex); // 86be7f6f8dcf18...
-// developers should safely store this signing key on behalf of users const privateKey = ed.utils.randomPrivateKey();
+// developers should safely store this EdDSA private key on behalf of users

 // _unsafeUnwrap() is used here for simplicity, but should be avoided in production const ed25519Signer = Ed25519Signer.fromPrivateKey(privateKey)._unsafeUnwrap();